 - Level 1: The POED will be removed by having the teacher direct the student to power it down before bringing it to the main office for safe keeping; the student will be directed to retrieve it again at the end of the day before leaving the school.
 The teacher will inform parents, letting them know that should it occur again the cell phone will be confiscated and remain at school until parents pick it up.

-- Level 2: If misuse occurs again after your POED was removed once, parents will be contacted to come to the school to pick up the POED; parents will be informed that should a third occurrence take place, the cell phone would not be permitted back into the school environment on a more long term basis
+- Level 2: If misuse occurs again after the POED was removed once, parents will be contacted to come to the school to pick up the POED; parents will be informed that should a third occurrence take place, the cell phone would not be permitted back into the school environment on a longer term basis